choria-io/website/docs/content/tasks/security/_index.md

 weight = 300
 +++

-Choria integrate Puppet Tasks tightly with it's AAA (Authentication, Authorization and Auditing) suite, this section will introduce you to the features of each.
+Choria integrates Puppet Tasks tightly with its AAA (Authentication, Authorization and Auditing) suite, this section will introduce you to the features of each.

 ## Authorization